What to do in Gozo: activities and must-see places

 To give you an idea, tuk-tuk tours last about 6 hours and include multiple photo stops, short walks, and more.
 Just so you know, you’ll have more options for tuk-tuk tours between May and September.
 And let’s be honest—it’s much nicer when the sun is shining!

-Visit Gozo: all the practical information
+Visiting Gozo: practical information

 When is the best time to visit Gozo?